 One of the conditions of the CHAP is that PHA submit a Significant Amendment to the MTW Annual Plan that incorporates required information on PHA's RAD conversion plans.
 This document provides the required information and serves as PHA's RAD Significant Amendment for the subject units.
 PHA intends to propose further Significant Amendment(s) for additional HUD-approved RAD conversions at future dates.
-PHA will provide a thirty-day comment period from November 10, 2017 to December 11, 2017, and conduct a Public Hearing on November 29, 2017 to allow residents and the general public an opportunity to review and comment on the RAD Significant Amendment.
-PHA also reviewed the Amendment with resident leaders at a Resident Roundtable meeting.
-The PHA Board of Commissioners will conduct a vote on the RAD Significant Amendment at a public meeting in December 2017 as part of the approval for the FY 2019 MTW Annual Plan.
+PHA will provide a thirty-day comment period from November 1, 2018 to December 3, 2018, and conduct a Public Hearing on November 27, 2018 to allow residents and the general public an opportunity to review and comment on the RAD Significant Amendment.
+The PHA Board of Commissioners will conduct a vote on the RAD Significant Amendment at a public meeting in December 2018 as part of the approval for the FY 2020 MTW Annual Plan.